ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/a-note-on-emily-mills.md

 citation: "Molly Adams"
 notes: >-
     Notes:

+    - Clara (Travis) Lockwood is the wife of Elmer Lockwood, Dr. Benjamin Lockwood's son.

     - The "old postoffice" and prior to that, the location of M. E. Mills, is present-day 484 Brooktondale Road.